Macaws

 Origin and History

 Macaws are large, colorful South American parrots.
-So-called “New World” parrots have been known to Europeans since the 1400s, as Columbus mentioned them in his logs.
+So-call “New World” parrots have been known to Europeans since the 1400s, as Columbus mention them in his logs.

-Most species of macaws are endangered, and a few (such as the Spix’s Macaw and glaucous Macaw) are almost certainly extinct.
-Problems faced by macaws in the wild include deforestation (loss of habitat) and illegal trapping.
-While most macaws are captured for the pet trade, some are also captured and killed for their beautiful plumage.
+Most species of macaws are endanger, and a few (such as the Spix’s Macaw and glaucous Macaw) are almost certainly extinct.
+Problems face by macaws in the wild include deforestation (loss of habitat) and illegal trapping.
+While most macaws are capture for the pet trade, some are also capture and killed for their beautiful plumage.

 Temperament